PEXANE2/azure-docs.tr-tr/articles/iot-dps/quick-enroll-device-tpm-node.md

 ## <a name="run-the-individual-enrollment-sample"></a>Bireysel kayıt örneğini çalıştırma

 1. Örneği çalıştırmak için sağlama hizmetinizin bağlantı dizesine ihtiyacınız vardır.
-    1. Azure portalında oturum açın, sol taraftaki menüden **Tüm kaynaklar** düğmesine tıklayın ve Cihaz Sağlama hizmetinizi açın.
+    1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.
-    2. **Paylaşılan erişim ilkeleri**'ne ve ardından kullanmak istediğiniz erişim ilkesine tıklayarak özelliklerini görüntüleyin. **Erişim İlkesi** penceresinde birincil anahtar bağlantı dizesini kopyalayın ve not edin.
+    2. Select **Shared access policies**, then select the access policy you want to use to open its properties. **Erişim İlkesi** penceresinde birincil anahtar bağlantı dizesini kopyalayın ve not edin.

        ![Portaldan sağlama hizmeti bağlantı dizesini alma](./media/quick-enroll-device-tpm-node/get-service-connection-string.png)